Updated July 8, 2020.

 This remains my favorite thing to do in D.C.
 I love walking the monuments, and you can find my ultimate guide here!
 Walking is always free, and don’t worry, there are bathrooms and food vendors along the way if you get hungry on this beautiful walk.
 The monuments are always available, too!

-I hope you love your trip to D.C.–no matter what your budget!
+I hope you love your trip to D.C., no matter what your budget!
+Want more info to help you plan your trip?
+Check out my dedicated Washington, D.C.
+Page!